AuraCulture/Junk/README.md

 A zero-friction Python CLI tool for automated cleanup of unwanted files and directories.

+I know Devs are against to this

+### However

+This is just for fun purpose but works flaw-less.

 ## Problem Statement

 Development repositories often accumulate unwanted files and directories: